GopherMods/RWConfigs/README.md

 # RWConfigs
-These are example configs to help new server owners better understand RW Unity's Config & Permission files.
+These are example files to help new server owners better understand RW Unity's Config & Permission files.